Skip to main content

 4. Robust

 Content must be robust enough that it can be interpreted by a wide variety of user agents, including assistive technologies.
-Content should not change for users, when technology changes.
-An example is code that is well written and properly structured.
+Content should not change for users when technology changes.
+An example is code that is well-written and properly structured.
 There are no duplicate attributes and all tags are properly closed.

-Relative Rankings
+Relative rankings

-Within the spectrum of “must-haves” and nice-to-haves”, 30 WCAG 2.1 guidelines are considered to be “must haves” (Level A).
 An example of a Level A guideline is a prohibition against the use of color in and of itself, (such as a green circle to indicate “good” and a red circle to convey “bad”) without accompanying text or imagery to convey meaning.

 For a website or application to be considered in conformance, it must meet all 30 Level A and all 20 Level AA guidelines.
-The remaining 28 Level AAA guidelines are considered to be helpful, but not essential for accessibility conformance.
-This is largely due to the depth of development complexity required, and in some cases, the potential workarounds to achieve the same objective.
+The remaining 28 Level AAA guidelines are considered helpful but not essential for accessibility conformance.

 Some might have been holding off on moving forward with the expectation that the U.S. Supreme Court would take up the case of Robles v.
 Domino’s Pizza, and rule that business websites do not constitute standalone public accommodations, and as such, do not need to comply with Section 508 of the ADA.
-The high court opted last month, however, not to take up the case, and WCAG 2.1 remains the standard for avoiding a lawsuit based on an inaccessible site or applications.

 This decision needs to be viewed as a loud wake-up call for businesses that want to avoid legal action and unwanted attention to what their websites are lacking.

 Interested in starting a conversation about getting your website and applications into compliance with WCAG 2.1?
 We have a whole team of accessibility specialists who can help.
-Contact us today.